Read the wrap-up report of our week of awareness! | View photos from the 2015 actions!

 - April 17 | 12 – 1 p.m.
 EDT: @NOWYoungFems will host a Tweet chat to discuss street harassment across the broad spectrum of gender-based violence and discuss a holistic strategy to violence on every level.

-Girls Speak has developed posters detailing bystander responses for street harassment.
-Now, they need you to distribute these in your own communities!
-To combat street harassment, we need to change the reaction to it.
+Girls Speak developed posters detailing bystander responses for street harassment.
 Download your posters here!
 Be sure to share pictures of the posters in your own communities!
 When you post these, tweet pictures and tag @GrlsSpeak and @NoStHarassWeek, and include the hashtag #EndSHWeek.

-- Afghanistan: Daughters of Rabia will be publishing one street harassment story per day on their site
+- Afghanistan: Daughters of Rabia published one street harassment story per day on their site

-- Argentina: Acción Respeto: por una calle libre de acoso will have activities around the country, all week, handing out pamphlets, pasting signs around the city, placing a stand on the main parks in BA to talk to people, and on April 19th they are having a march to demand a law that protects women against street harassment.
+- Argentina: Acción Respeto: por una calle libre de acoso had activities around the country.
+They handed out pamphlets, pasted signs around the city, placed a stand on the main parks in BA to talk to people, and on April 19th they had a march to demand a law that protects women against street harassment.

 - Bahamas: Hollaback!
-Bahamas will be hosting several events throughout the week:
+Bahamas hosted several events throughout the week:

 - Saturday (before the week) – Meditation and stress relief workshop with World Peace Initiative which will be in The Bahamas as part of its Latin American and Caribbean tour.
 [Chives Patio, NPCC on Blake Road, Nassau.
 April 11, 8-10am]